toolkit-for-ynab/toolkit-for-ynab/src/README.md

 `features/`: Contains sub-directories for each section of the YNAB application and house the source code for each individual feature.
 This is where most development will take place.

-`legacy/`: Is a deprecated folder where features used to be developed for the toolkit.
-The only remaining feature here is the localization feature.
-Once that feature has been converted, this folder will be deleted.

 `listeners/`: Contains some of the base functionality for triggering life-cycle methods of a Toolkit Feature which can be tapped into by implementing the `Feature` class.